-This tutorial will show you how to collect leads of Fluent Forms from one domain, with FluentCRM to another domain.
-At first, you need to have the Fluent Forms plugin installed to create forms & collect leads using those forms.
+This tutorial will show you how to collect leads of Fluent Forms from one domain with FluentCRM to another domain.
+First, you need to have the Fluent Forms plugin installed to create forms & collect leads using those forms.

-Now, go to your other domain & navigate to Fluent Forms.
-Create a new form here by simply adding Name & Email fields and Save the form.
+- Now, go to your other domain & navigate to Fluent Forms.
+Create a new form here by simply adding the Name & Email fields and Save the form.